RushiAth/RushiAth/README.md

   <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
 </a>

-- 📊 I am currently working as an intern in the Data, Analytics, and Insights Team at Mars Inc.
+- 📊 I was working as an intern in the Data, Analytics, and Insights Team at Mars Inc.

 - 🔭 I was a Software Development Intern at S&P Global Inc., working on projects related to NLP and machine learning, as well as SQL and Big Data.